nuxt/fonts/README.md

 ### `local`

-The local provider scans your `public/` directories (including of your layers) for font files (supporting ttf, woff, woff2, eot or otf extensions).
+The local provider deeply scans your `public/` directories (including of your layers) for font files (supporting ttf, woff, woff2, eot or otf extensions).

 Then, when you use a `font-family` in your CSS, we check to see whether it matches one of these files.
 We also expect font weight, font style and subset to be in the file name, unless they are 'default' values (`400` weight, `normal` style and `latin` subset).